Dreams Come True (film)

-Dreams Come True is a 1936 British musical film directed by Reginald Denham and starring Frances Day, Nelson Keys and Hugh Wakefield.
+Dreams Come True (also known as The World Is Mine) is a 1936 British musical film directed by Reginald Denham and starring Frances Day, Nelson Keys and Hugh Wakefield.
 The film is based on the 1924 operetta Clo-Clo by Franz Lehár and Bela Jenbach in an English adaptation by Bruce Sievier.
 It was made at Ealing Studios.
-It was one of many operetta films made during the decade.
-An Austrian version of the story The World's in Love had been released the previous year.
+An Austrian version of the story, The World's in Love, had been released the previous year.

+Plot

+Ilona Ratkay is a Viennese actress romantically involved with Peter, the son of wealthy Adalbert von Waldenau.
+When a publicity agent spreads a fake story claiming that Ilona is the daughter of a famous dancer, Adalbert, having been one of the dancer's many lovers, thinks Ilona is his daughter, and tries to stop her relationship with Peter.